75 Years of NARA History

 Increasingly, NARA's outreach is on its web site, www.archives.gov, which has grown tremendously since it first appeared on the Internet in May 1994.

-Today, the agency's web site contains images of tens of thousands of documents, and access, through the Online Catalog, Access to Archival Databases, and the agency's digital partnership with outside groups, to millions more.
+Today, the agency's web site contains images of tens of thousands of documents, and access, through the National Archives Catalog, Access to Archival Databases, and the agency's digital partnership with outside groups, to millions more.
 About 63 percent of all of NARA's archival holdings are described at the series level on ARC.

 The web site also provides online exhibits, links to all NARA facilities, Prologue articles, and information for teachers and students, records managers, preservation and archives professionals, genealogists, veterans, and researchers of all kinds.
 An eStore offers NARA products, reproductions, and publications.